 Dice all your veg.

-Fry off onions, chilli (seeds in or out to taste) and garlic in a little olive oil until soft then add pumpkin and cook for a few minutes before adding the broccoli, mushrooms, ginger and mace.
+Fry off onions, chilli (seeds in or out to taste) and garlic in a little vegetable or coconut oil until soft then add pumpkin and cook for a few minutes before adding the broccoli, mushrooms, ginger and mace.
 Cook for a further two to three minutes, cover in stock and simmer for thirty minutes or until the pumpkin starts to disintegrate.
-Blend with a stick blender or liquidise then season well with black pepper and smoked sea salt if you have it.
+Blend with a stick blender or liquidise then season well with black pepper and sea salt (smoked sea salt perfects this soup if you have it).
 Serve with crusty bread on a cold all saints day.

 So simple actually that I just wrote this from my phone app as an experiment, so apologies for any errors in format!